Large Stepsizes Accelerate Gradient Descent for Regularized Logistic Regression: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the NSF's support of FODSI through grant DMS-2023505 and of the NSF and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and \#814639 and of the ONR through MURI award N000142112431.
-PM is supported by a Google PhD Fellowship.
-The authors are grateful to the Simons Institute for hosting them during parts of this work.
+P.M.~is supported by a Google PhD Fellowship.
+The authors are grateful to the Simons Institute for the Theory of Computing for hosting them during parts of this work.